launchventures/notebook/js/chapters/error_handling.md

 # Error handling

-During development, developer always tries to think about what can go wrong.
-Developer tries to handle these errors / exceptions in the code.
-Usually this includes:
+While writing software, developers try to think about what can go wrong and put in place measures to handle errors / exceptions.
+Usually these include:

 - Safely access data in data structure
   - Checking the length of list
   - Check Key exists in the dictionary
 - Database constraint errors
   - Duplicate Email address or username
   - Primary key violation
 - Domain specific errors
   - Email is not verified
   - Shopping cart can have maximum 10 items
 - Infrastructure errors
   - File does not exist
   - Network time out
   - Any error occurring outside system boundary

 ## EAFP vs LBYL

 Python community has discussed two patterns for error handling & it applies to other programming languages also.

 ### EAFP (Easier to ask for forgiveness than permission)

-In this pattern, we consider our assumptions about data/object structure are correct & catches an exception if the assumption proves false.
+In this pattern, we consider that our assumptions about the structure of our data or object are correct & catch it with an exception if proven false.

-For example, we assume user object has the name property.
-If user object not have name property then calling split function on undefined will raise an exception.
+For example, we assume user object has the 'name' property and if it actually doesn't, then calling split function below on undefined will raise an exception.

 ```javascript
 export function getGreeting(user) {
     // EAFP Style